 My foundation as an artist is built on the transparency and mutability of things written on the body.
 I have been inspired by many global dance and movement traditions as well as Somatic (mind-body) disciplines.
 To these traditions, I add a rich background in human movement science and embodiment studies.
 I form a complex mosaic of body literacy, the inscriptions forever providing insight into the cryptic.

-My own movement creations are sourced from everyday experience and intuited from all my relationships.
+My own movement creations are sourced from the textures of everyday contact and intuited from an embodied perspective.
+I often take cell phone pictures of things like mud, for example, finding its micro-essence a pattern that resonates with somatic existence.
 Such creations not only are the (t)issue of my own process and aesthetic, but also enable me to teach others to tap the resin of their own muse as source of transformative growth and development.
 Texture is embedded in every helical twist of my DNA – the felt, palpable, tangible and intangible bodily expressions that emerge from movement exploration.
 I am nested in the moment of sensory contact that itself becomes an impulse for movement.
 The art begins in that poised moment when the inner material of my body meets my human skin, a partnering like no other.
 The cloth, the integument, of these impressions (the corporis fabrica) forms patterns that thread throughout the body and connect the whole.
 Movement readily locates the body, clarifies its sensory language, forges questions, and engenders the magic and metaphor that live these questions.
 The transformation from primordial impression to articulate expression is not always seamless.
 I dance out the answer, often without knowing the question.
 The process is a dialectical tension — both anabolic and catabolic, between constancy and change, habit and novelty, doing and non-doing, training and improvisation.
 The product is a new form of transmission of embodied knowledge, a dance, which sometimes plays out as choreography, movement re-education and research, paper art work, or cell phone photography that exposes the edge of the ordinary.

 In London between March 2013 and November 2014, Glenna collaborated with dancer and multimedia artist Susan Sentler and a group of extraordinary modern dance students from Trinity Laban Conservatoire.
-Sentler archived the work through film, photography and text.
-Susan’s photo of the dancers is paired here with an image of the Ryoanji Zen Temple garden in Japan (1450 AD).
+The dynamics issuing from improvisation around macro- and micro-folding give rise to fractal topologies of bodily becoming.
+The coupling of perception and action lies outside conventional boundaries of space-time in the non-linear, non-literal and liminal.
+This was a journey into memory, motif and meaning.
+Sentler, now at LASALLE College of the Arts in Singapore, archived the work through film, photography and text.
+Susan’s photo of the dancers is paired here with my image of the Ryoanji Zen Temple garden in Japan (1450 AD).